 - Tinnitus Management – Providing education, counseling and management options to patients suffering with tinnitus (ringing of the ears).

 Yuma Regional Medical Center Ear, Nose and Throat offers several different types of hearing aids.
-Our audiologist will take your lifestyle and personal goals into consideration and guide you to the most suitable hearing aid style for your needs.
+Our audiologists will take your lifestyle and personal goals into consideration and guide you to the most suitable hearing aid style for your needs.
 Options include:

 - Receiver in-Canal Aids - These aids look very similar to the behind-the-ear (BTE) hearing aid with a unique difference: the speaker of the hearing aid is placed inside the ear canal and thin electrical wires replace the acoustic tube of the BTE aid.